-- On-peak demand charge is applicable to demand measured from 7:30am 9:30am, 5:30pm 7:30pm on weekdays (including public holidays). - 5.
-Power factor charge is applicable for power factor <0.95 from 7:00am 8:00pm on weekdays where the kVAr charge amount represents twice the largest difference between the recorded kVArh and one third of the recorded kWh in any one half-hour period. - Streetlight charges are provided to traders who in turn bill the councils and other parties for providing streetlight services.
+- 1. Estimated numbers of consumers are based on the number of connections on our network. - The residential ToU plan peak hours are: Monday to Friday (including public holidays) 7:00am 11:00am, 5:00pm 9:00pm. - The residential ToU plan off-peak hours are: Monday to Friday (including public holidays) 9:00pm 7:00am, 11:00am - 5:00pm and all weekend. - On-peak demand charge is applicable to demand measured from 7:30am 9:30am, 5:30pm 7:30pm on weekdays (including public holidays). - Power factor charge is applicable for power factor <0.95 from 7:00am 8:00pm on weekdays where the kVAr charge amount represents twice the largest difference between the recorded kVArh and one third of the recorded kWh in any one half-hour period. - 6.
+Streetlight charges are provided to retailers who in turn bill the councils and other parties for providing streetlight services.
 Streetlights are charged per fitting rather than on energy usage to better reflect the costs of maintaining the streetlight network.